Moving Towards Generative Search Engine Optimization (GEO)

 Link Mentions vs. Text Mentions: What’s Changing?

 Historically, SEO focused heavily on backlinks.
 These are link mentions with hyperlinked anchor texts pointing to your site from other domains.
 These backlinks signaled authority, relevance, and trust to search engines like Google.
-But with the rise of large language models (LLMs) and AI-driven search experiences, text mentions, brand or product mentions in natural, context-rich sentences are gaining new prominence.
+But with the rise of large language models (LLMs) and AI-driven search experiences, text and brand mentions, brand or product mentions in natural, context-rich sentences are gaining new prominence.

 Why?
 Because generative AI models don’t just crawl the web looking for links.
 Instead, they parse patterns of text mentions across trusted sources.
 During their training, these models learn to associate brands, products, and expertise through the frequency and context of mentions even when there’s no direct hyperlink.